Tallaght University Hospital energy audit – Dublin

 The Tallaght University Hospital treats over 410,000 patients per year and employs almost 3,000 staff.
 With 562 beds, 12 theatres and 14 critical care beds in operation, it is one of the largest hospitals in Ireland.

 When the hospital decided to improve its energy efficiency, it commissioned Maximpact energy expert Gerard to undertake an energy audit at the hospital.

 Due to the diverse nature of the activities in the hospital, there is a need for heating and cooling via ventilation in the hospital all year round.
-There is a large range of mechanical and electrical plant installed in the Hospital to satisfy the needs of the patients and staff, all of which use electricity and/or natural gas as their primary energy source.
+There is a large range of mechanical and electrical plants installed in the hospital to satisfy the needs of the patients and staff, all of which use electricity and/or natural gas as their primary energy source.

-The potential for installing a combined heat and power system was investigated and proved potentially possible.
-Also a feasibility study for a solar thermal hot water generation was also conducted.
+Investigations showed potential for installing a combined heat and power system.
+A feasibility study for a solar thermal hot water generation was also conducted.

-Contact us to discuss your energy usage and situation to see how you can optimise your energy consumption.
+Contact us to discuss your energy usage and see how we can help you to optimise your energy consumption.